Connect with us

 One team at the University of Arizona has started building a catalog of debris left in this space.
 Team members started off by identifying a few large objects, and as their methods got better, they were able to see objects as small as a cereal box.
 The team hopes this work will one day improve the sustainability of future lunar missions.

-“While there is still a long way to go, these efforts are designed to ultimately form the basis for a catalog that will help to safer, more sustainable use of cislunar orbital space as humanity begins its expansion off of the Earth,” writes Vishnu Reddy, a professor of planetary science at the University of Arizona.
+“While there is still a long way to go, these efforts are designed to ultimately form the basis for a catalog that will help lead to safer, more sustainable use of cislunar orbital space as humanity begins its expansion off of the Earth,” writes Vishnu Reddy, a professor of planetary science at the University of Arizona.

 5. Future flyers